-- b) The module belongs to the domain of Modern European Philosophy and focuses on Immanuel Kant's (1724-1804) Critique of Pure Reason.
-This work is Kant's magnum opus and one of the most important texts of European philosophy.
-The module's objective is the study of articles that have been recently published in top-tier philosophy journals and handle systematic issues in Kant's theory of knowledge, ontology, methodology and philosophy of science.
-The student is obliged to submit an essay that discusses critically one such article and also to pass an oral exam concerning its content.
-Upon the completion of the module, students will have familiarized themselves with the theses and arguments of the Critique of Pure Reason, will have acquired the ability to converse critically about Kant's philosophy and will have developed skills pertaining to the writing and understanding of articles published in top-tier philosophy journals. - c) The objective of this course is the understanding of the crucial issues related with the question of the subject.
+Module Title Issues in Modern Philosophy

+Module a) F. Vassiliou - b) M. Pangalos

+Convenors

+Description a) The Seminar entitled "Issues of Aesthetics in the Philosophy of Immanuel Kant" falls within the area of Modern Philosophy.
+Our starting point will be a general presentation of the aesthetic theories of the 17th and 18th centuries, both from the point of view of rationalism and from that of empiricism (with reference to Gottlieb Baumgarten, David Hume, Thomas Hobbes, John Locke, Anthony Ashley-Cooper Saftesbury, Edmund Burke).
+In the main body of the Seminar, we will turn to a textual examination of the First Part of Immanuel Kant's Critique of Judgment .
+Our aim is to carefully examine: Kant's response to the subjectivism-objectivism debate; the basic elements of Kant's theory of beauty; the character of disinterested aesthetic judgment; the role of reflective judgment; the harmonious interplay between imagination and intellect; the question of the necessity of aesthetic judgment and the (critically conceived) sensus communis .
+By the end of the Seminar, students will have assimilated basic elements of Kantian epistemology and Kantian aesthetic theory, integrating them into the broader theoretical framework of Modern Philosophy. c) The objective of this course is the understanding of the crucial issues related with the question of the subject.
 In the European history, this concept arises at the 17th century with Descartes.
 But, how is to be understood today, as the receptor of mental experiences and representations (accordingly to Descartes and Empiricism) or in another way after the Wittgenstein-revolution?
 The traditional Metaphysics uses a mode of attribution which presupposes a subject and an attribute ("Socrates is sitting").
 What is the difference between this traditional concept of the subject of attribution and a contemporary concept which is based on the reconstruction of the totality actions and narratives of that subject?
-A new sociological and anthropological view (Marcel Mauss, Louis Dumont) can enrich this new conception of the subject, as it arises, for instance, in the philosophy of Vincent Descombes and Charles Taylor.
-What is, finally, the relation of this new conception of subject with the "philosophies of the difference" (like that of Levinas and Derrida) and with the philosophy of action by Paul Ricœur?
+A new sociological and anthropological view (Marcel Mauss, Louis Dumont) can enrich this new conception of the subject as it arises, for instance, in the philosophy of Vincent

-Dlitis phy identifies itself as the field that establishes the principles and the tic systems, which, subsequently, are applied and assessed by the field of as far as their economic repercussions are concerned.
-However, currently, momic domain is dominant at the expense of politics, and philosophy. this propensity, the aim of this seminar is a synthetic study of these three Moreover, another goal of this seminar, is to unveil the origins of politics promics, as both stem from the field of philosophy.
-In general, these aims from the main concept of the academic research programs "Philosophy-

-Politics-Economy", which are based on the belief that a synthetic study of the disciplines of philosophy, politics and economics lead to a deeper and more thorough understanding of social reality.
+Module Title Philosophy - Politics - Economics Module Convenor P. Pantazakos Description Philosophy identifies itself as the field that establishes the principles and the axiomatic systems, which, subsequently, are applied and assessed by the field of politics, as far as their economic repercussions are concerned.
+However, currently, the economic domain is dominant at the expense of politics, and philosophy.
+Against this propensity, the aim of this seminar is a synthetic study of these three fields.
+Moreover, another goal of this seminar, is to unveil the origins of politics and economics, as both stem from the field of philosophy.
+In general, these aims result from the main concept of the academic research programs "Philosophy-Politics-Economy", which are based on the belief that a synthetic study of the disciplines of philosophy, politics and economics lead to a deeper and more thorough understanding of social reality.